Some arithmetic properties of Weil polynomials of the form $t^{2g}+at^g+q^g$: Weil-central isogeny classes

 Then we have

 which is congruent to $1$ if and only if $r$ is zero, if and only if $n$ is a multiple of $\delta$. \end{proof} Observe that here we do not consider the growth of the $\ell$-part, only the cyclicity.
 Moreover, the isogeny classes $\mathcal{A}_n$ can be ``$\ell$-trivial''.
-We have then proved that
+We have then proved the assertion about $\mathfrak{c}_\ell (\mathcal{A})$.
+Finally, this completes the proof of Theorem \ref{thm:main}.